 - Build comp plans that drive predictable behavior.

-What They Are NOT
+What they are NOT

 - They are NOT your #1 closer.